 This post was contributed to ConsumerSafety.org by Jennifer MacCormack.

 Five years after releasing an initial draft, the U.S. Food and Drug Administration (FDA) just issued a final guidance document that outlines the regulations around postmarket surveillance of medical devices.
-The document is intended for manufacturers of these devices, and will help them to interpret and comply with federal law regarding device safety and monitoring.
+The document is intended for manufacturers of these devices.
+It will help them to interpret and comply with federal law regarding device safety and monitoring.

 Before medical devices of any kind can be made, marketed, and sold for use in a patient population, device manufacturers must first get approval from the FDA via lengthy petitions.
 The burden of safety and effectiveness testing varies depending on the classification of the device (class I, II, or III) which is assigned by the FDA based on the risk that a malfunction could cause to a user or recipient.
 For example, dental floss is considered to be a Class I device, because there's very little risk involved with its use.
 An artificial heart valve, because it's implanted inside the body and keeps a person alive, is classified as a Class III device.